AdobeDocs/uxp-photoshop/src/pages/index.md

 [Photoshop API Basics](guides/ps_basics/)

-UXP exposes a new API, which differs from the one exposed for CEP and ExtendScript.
+For UXP, Photoshop exposes a new API which differs from the one exposed for CEP and ExtendScript.

 <DiscoverBlock width="100%" slots="heading, link, text"/>